Sleepsack (BDSM): Sleepsacks in BDSM culture

 Sleepsacks are an effective way to secure somebody comfortably, but also tightly, for long periods of time.
 Generally someone will need to be assisted into and out of a sleepsack by another person.
 There are neck-entry type sleepsacks which are open at the top and do not have a full zipper.
 These types of sleepsacks are good for those who want to have a similar experience on their own.

 The immobility that sleepsacks cause to the occupant is a major reason they are popular.
 Sleepsacks also provide a great way to secure someone for many types of bondage and BDSM play, which may or may not include sexual activity.

+In addition to immobilization, sleepsacks enhance sensory play, especially with a dominant partner.
+By restricting movement, the dom controls the submissive's senses, increasing vulnerability and submission.
+The dom ensures safety and comfort through constant monitoring, particularly during extended use.

 Safety considerations

 As with any type of bondage, there are considerations that must be taken prior to entry into sleepsack bondage.